mobak88/mobak88/README.md

   Hi, i'm Mustafa 👋
 </h1>

-I am studying frontend development at Gokstad Akademiet and have almost finished my first year (finishing my last exam) with very good results.
+I am studying frontend development at Gokstad Akademiet and have almost finished my first year (finishing my last exam).
 I am passionate about the field and try to learn as much as possible everyday.

 - I’m currently learning nodejs and express
 - I have worked with JavaScript, React, SASS, html and css